History of Albania: Communism

 The new leaders inherited an Albania plagued by many evils: widespread poverty, overwhelming illiteracy, gjakmarrje ("blood feuds"), epidemics of disease and blatant subjugation of women.
-In an attempt to eradicate these ills, the Communists have devised a programme of radical modernization.
+In an attempt to eradicate these ills, the Communists devised a programme of radical modernization.
 The first important measure was a rapid and uncompromising agrarian reform, which dismantled the large estates and distributed the plots to the peasants.
 This reform destroyed the powerful bey class.
-The government has also decided to nationalize industry, banks and all commercial and foreign properties.
-Shortly after the agrarian reform, the Albanian government began to collectivise agriculture, a process that will continue until 1967.
+The government also decided to nationalize industry, banks and all commercial and foreign properties.
+Shortly after the agrarian reform, the Albanian government began to collectivise agriculture, a process that continued until 1967.
 In rural areas, the communist regime suppressed the centuries-old blood feud and patriarchal structure of the family and clans, thus destroying the semi-feudal Bajraktars class.
 The traditional role of women, confinement to the home and farm, changed dramatically when they achieved legal equality with men and became active participants in all areas of society.

 Enver Hoxha and Mehmet Shehu emerged as communist leaders in Albania, and are recognized by most western nations.
 They began to concentrate primarily on securing and maintaining their power base by killing all their political adversaries, and secondarily on preserving Albania's independence and reshaping the country according to the precepts of Stalinism so they could remain in power and develop the nation's economy.
-Political executions were common with between 5,000 and 25,000 killed in total under the communist regime.
+A total of 43,000 people have been imprisoned or executed in forty-five years by the Stalinist regime.
 According to the Albanian Association of Former Political Prisoners, 6,000 people were executed by the Stalinist regime from 1945 to 1991.
 Albania became an ally of the Soviet Union, but this came to an end after 1956 over the advent of de-Stalinization, causing the Soviet-Albanian split.
 A strong political alliance with China followed, leading to several billion dollars in aid, which was curtailed after 1974, causing the Sino-Albanian split.
 China cut off aid in 1978 when Albania attacked its policies after the death of Chinese leader Mao Zedong.
 Large-scale purges of officials occurred during the 1970s.